 When it comes to the type of curry the couple opt for, William prefers something less spicy.
 “She [Kate] likes a bit of spice.
 I’m not too good with spice,” he said on the BBC Radio 1 interview.
 “Chicken masala, love that, a bit of flavour.
 I'm not a vindaloo man, put it that way,” he later told Crouch.

 He also admitted that he’s a sucker for a Chinese or a pizza, as well as a Nando’s, which he was introduced to by his protection officer.
+He was also spotted eyeing up a KFC order while out and about in London last year.

 Prince Harry’s Loves A Nando’s